wwoodpacker/business-app-backend/README.md

-# java-getting-started
+# business-app-backend

-A barebones Java app, which can easily be deployed to Heroku.
+A business-app-backend Java app, which can easily be deployed to Heroku.

 This application support the [Getting Started with Java on Heroku](https://devcenter.heroku.com/articles/getting-started-with-java) article - check it out.